Veritasosrb/veridical/UConnectHackathon/DeepInAI/Readme.md

 <img width="869" alt="Screenshot 2023-03-03 at 12 34 32 PM" src="https://user-images.githubusercontent.com/84071291/222972659-e98654fc-4f72-469c-8468-83a46748af1a.png">

 <h2> Unique Selling Points: </h2>

-The system is designed in such a way that there is **ZERO CODE DEPENDENCY** for the frontend developers.
-Cloud compass is a python package that get's easily embedded into applications.
+🥰 **Zero code Dependency** - The system is designed in such a way that there is Zero Code Dependency for the frontend developers.
+Cloud compass is a python pip based package that get's easily embedded into applications without any programming hassels.

+😍 **Reduced latency** - This also increases the processing time by reducing the load in the web application reducing the latency in website rendering.

+<h2>Standing on the Evaluation parameters </h2>

+✅ **Business Value** - When users have a clear view of the most optimal choice of cloud service provider, it enhances customer satisfaction and builds trust and reliability in the company.
+This, in turn, becomes an asset to the company.

+✅ **Time to Market** - Using installable packages for software development can save time and speed up time-to-market compared to traditional methods.
+With each new release, upgrading the package version can help an organization stay ahead of the competition.

+✅ **Innovative and Efficient** - "AI-powered, personalized recommendations and user-friendly interface simplifies cloud migration with Cloud Compass."

+✅ **Users Experience** - (Din't get what's required to be mentioned here)

+✅ **X-Factor** - Data is the most critical factor in a business, keeping this aspect as priority the algorithm is designed wrapping the critical information using the RSA algorithm.

+<h2> What's the future enhancements & improvements to look at ? </h2>
+Not everything is perfect !
+So is our application and here are some potential fixes required for the future

+⚠️ Ideate over points of comparisions for inter and intra cloud services <br>
+⚠️ Fix the api issue for AWS endpoints <br>
+⚠️ Scale the application for realtime use-case <br>

 References :